pianobooster/PianoBooster/doc/faq.md

 ## CC and MIDI: What Songs are Legal to Share

-Piano Booster will only distribute MIDI files submitted to the project under the Creative Commons License.
+Piano Booster will only distribute MIDI files submitted to the project under the Creative Commons (CC) License.

 MIDI files created by hand constitute "original work".
 Original work can be released under the CC license. (see [forum discussion](http://piano-booster.2625608.n2.nabble.com/Creating-music-for-PianoBooster-using-MMA-Everyone-can-help-td4167350.html#a4167350))